Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 Homeowner Portal and Client Communication

 The homeowner portal is the clearest reason Buildertrend works for residential construction.
 Clients can see schedules, approve change orders, track progress, make selections, and submit payments from a branded portal that carries your logo.
 For custom home builders, the portal also handles client selections for finishes and fixtures, which centralizes approvals and helps prevent closeout disputes.
+The 2025 addition of AI-powered client updates automatically generates progress summaries for owners, reducing the manual reporting burden on office staff.

 Financial Management and WIP Tracking